desmos-labs/desmos/x/posts/spec/02-concepts.md

 text's parsing.

 ##### Start
-It is the text's index that indicates the exact point where the tag start and the text should be parsed.
+Index within the post text at which the tag starts.

 ##### End
 It is the text's index that indicates the exact point where the tag ends and the last character where to parse the text.